2005-2010 Chevrolet Cobalt

-The Chevrolet Cobalt rolled out in 2005, and has served as the small-car successor to the venerable Cavalier since then.
-After nearly 22 years of the staid Cavalier, it was clearly time for a change.
+The Chevrolet Cobalt rolled out in 2005 as the all (or mostly) new successor to the venerable Cavalier.
+After nearly 22 years of the staid Cavalier, it was clearly time for a change, and the Cobalt was exactly that.
 The Cobalt boasts upgraded ‘everything,’ including a complete suspension and chassis re-design, plus a host of new standard amenities.
 As a result, the Cobalt did a pretty good job of holding its own in the small-car market.

 The car was available as either a coupe or sedan, with the 4-door offering both LS and LT variants.
 The LS was the standard 4-door version of the coupe, while the LT offered all kinds of luxury interior appointments, including leather seats and an upgraded sound system.
 The upgraded stereo was also found in the Supercharged SS coupe.